 Heat re-signs Jamaal Magloire

-Jamaal Magloire will be returning to South Florida for a third straight campaign with the Miami Heat.
-Magloire signed off on his third straight one-year minimum-scale salary, this time paying him $1,352,181.
+Jamaal Magloire will be returning to South Florida for a third straight season with the Miami Heat.
+Magloire signed off on his third straight one-year minimum salary contract, this time paying him $1,352,181.

 While much hysteria has been made of the first two weeks of free agency, the off-season is a long, drawn out process which lasts until the end of October.
-There is much still left to be determined at the position around the league, including the ultimate resolution of the Erick Dampier situation, the improvement (or lack thereof) of Dexter Pittman and the potential emergence of new and previously unaccounted for alternatives.
-The Heat, however, is now committed to its four, no matter how the story plays out (unless, of course, a player is subsequently waived and his contract fully paid out nonetheless).
+There is much still left to be determined at the position around the league, including the ultimate resolution of the Erick Dampier situation and the potential emergence of new and previously unaccounted for alternatives.